SZYBKI Theory

 \[\Delta S_s = \Delta S_{s,elec} + \Delta S_{s,hyd}\]

-The electrostatic part of solvation entropy is divided in to the bulk component and tight electrostatic polar solute - water interactions (hydrogen bonds).
-The bulk contribution is estimated from the temperature dependence of the solvent dielectric constant as:
+The electrostatic part of solvation entropy is divided into the bulk component and tight electrostatic polar solute-water interactions (hydrogen bonds).
+The bulk contribution is estimated from the temperature dependence of the solvent dielectric constant as

-\[\Delta S_{s,elec\_bulk} = -\bigg(\frac{\partial \Delta G_s}{\partial \epsilon_{solv}}\bigg) \bigg(\frac{\partial \epsilon_{solv}}{\partial T}\bigg)\]
+\[\Delta S_{s,elec\_bulk} = -\bigg(\frac{\partial \Delta G_s}{\partial \epsilon_{solv}}\bigg) \bigg(\frac{\partial \epsilon_{solv}}{\partial T}\bigg).\]

 The second term of the electrostatic solvation entropy is estimated as a constant of 28 J/(mol K).

-The hydrophobic term, \(\Delta S_{s,hyd}\), is evaluated as:
+The hydrophobic term, \(\Delta S_{s,hyd}\), is evaluated as

-\[\Delta S_{s,hyd} = -\bigg(\frac{\partial \Delta G_{s,hyd}}{\partial T}\bigg)\]
+\[\Delta S_{s,hyd} = -\bigg(\frac{\partial \Delta G_{s,hyd}}{\partial T}\bigg),\]

-where \(\Delta G_{s,hyd}\) consists of 3 components:
+where \(\Delta G_{s,hyd}\) consists of three components

-\[\Delta G_{s,hyd} = \Delta G_{cav} + \Delta G_{VdW} + \Delta G_{Ind}\]
+\[\Delta G_{s,hyd} = \Delta G_{cav} + \Delta G_{VdW} + \Delta G_{Ind},\]

-describing the free energy of cavitation, solute-solvent van der Waals and inductive terms respectively.
+describing the free energy of cavitation, solute-solvent van der Waals, and inductive terms, respectively.
 The cavity formation term is calculated from Scaled Particle Theory [Pierotti-1976].
 Analytical expressions for \(\Delta G_{VdW}\) and \(\Delta G_{Ind}\) terms are also taken from the 1976 Pierotti review.

-Solvation entropy for a ligand in the active site is assumed to be a sum of its fractional value in solution determined by the percentage of the ligand surface exposed to the solvent, \(f\Delta S_s\), and a partial desolvation entropy of the protein active site, \(\Delta S_{des}\)
+Solvation entropy for a ligand in the active site is assumed to be a sum of its fractional value in solution determined by the percentage of the ligand surface exposed to the solvent, \(f\Delta S_s\), and a partial desolvation entropy of the protein active site, \(\Delta S_{des}\),

-\[S_{protein} = S_v + f\Delta S_s + \Delta S_{des}\]
+\[S_{protein} = S_v + f\Delta S_s + \Delta S_{des},\]

 where f is the fraction of ligand surface exposed to the solvent.
 It is important to notice that \(S_{protein}\) is not an experimentally measurable value, and that only the difference between \(S_{protein}\) and \(S = S_c + \Delta S_s\) might be compared with experimental binding entropy.